Tenants' Rights in Minnesota

 A “defense” is an argument or reason you give to the court to support your case.
-While this booklet does not discuss all possible defenses, the most common defenses are included in the following sections.
-If you live in public or government subsidized housing, additional defenses may apply to your case.
+While this booklet does not discuss all possible defenses, the most common defenses are included.
+If you live in public or government subsidized housing, additional defenses may apply to your case (see Chapter 10.
+Public and Subsidized Housing).
 Contact a lawyer or your local legal services office to figure out which defenses apply to your case.

-1. Write the names of the parties and the case number from the Summons in the space provided
+- Write the names of the parties and the case number from the Summons in the space provided.

-2. Check off the defenses that apply to your case
+- Check off the defenses that apply to your case.

 The Answer form does not include some defenses which apply only to public and government subsidized housing.
 If you live in public or subsidized housing (including Section 8 housing), contact a lawyer or your local legal services office for help.